mongodb/docs/source/reference/javascript.rst

    the entire path specified, if the enclosing directory or directories do not already exit.

-   Equivalent to :option:`mkdir -p` with BSD or GNU utilities.
+   Equivalent to :command:`mkdir -p` with BSD or GNU utilities.

 .. js:function:: hostname()